sami016/Genetiq.Java/manual.md

 **purpose**: Calculates the fitness of an individual.

 **notes**:
- - Define your own, lambda expressions are simple enough.
+ - Define your own, either with a class implementing this, or with a lambda expression.
  - This is typically passed to the population model, which handles individual fitness.

 ## Mutator